-Avon Farm Cottages comprises five individual properties that can be booked separately or all together to accommodate larger groups and families, hen parties are also welcome – please see below for more information.
+Avon Farm Cottages comprises a number of individual properties that can be booked separately or all together to accommodate larger groups and families.

 Read full Description